adamzavien/food-waste-management-app/README.md

 # Food Waste Management App with Image Classification Prototype

-* To help user to manage their food waste based on food categories.
+* To help user manage their extra food waste based on food categories.
 * Utilizes image classification technology to help users identify and track their food waste detail activity.
 * Guide users on how to decompose the food waste based on food decomposition techniques.